sygi/zed/docs/vcs_overview.md

 ## Next Steps (not yet implemented)
 1. Expand `VcsBackend` with capability reporting so UI can hide Git-specific chrome when a backend doesn’t support indexes/remotes.
-2. Add a `JjVcsBackend` that consumes the data from `jj_support` and implements at least the shared read APIs by calling `jj file diff` / `jj annotate` (or future jj RPCs).
+2. Add a `JjVcsBackend` that consumes the data from the new tracker helpers and implements at least the shared read APIs by calling `jj file diff` / `jj annotate` (or future jj RPCs).
 3. Route write operations (stage/commit/etc.) through the facade where they make semantic sense, falling back to Git-only wiring otherwise.

 TODO: remove the 1-2 part, import jj-lib always like before but hide it behind a flag, get a facade for a simple feature and implement it for jj.
-Then implement a jj panel instead of a git one merge everything into a single crate
+Then implement a jj panel instead of a git one.
+Keep JJ core helpers in `crates/jj` and UI pieces in `crates/jj_ui` while wiring them through the generic VCS facade.